datafold-dev/datafold/README.rst

 Use :code:`pip3`` if :code:`pip` is reserved for :code:`Python<3`.

 .. note::
-    If you installed Python with Anaconda, please also go to `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.
+    If you use Python with Anaconda, please also go to `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.

 From source